 I’ve seen Ai Weiwei’s Sunflower Seeds so many times in pictures, and it felt kind of familiar when viewing it in person.
 It’s my favourite artwork in this exhibition (which might sound so typical, but whatever!).
 Each of the seeds are made in Jingdezhen, Jiangxi province, China, which is renowned for its production of porcelain and ceramics.

-To see more porcelain works, Asian Civilisations Museum has a Ceramics Gallery featuring largely Chinese ceramics, that I also really like!
+To see more porcelain works in Singapore, Asian Civilisations Museum has a Ceramics Gallery featuring largely Chinese ceramics, that I also really like!